 - Add all the dry ingredients to a large bowl, except the chia seeds or nuts (if using).
 That will be added in the end.

-- In a second bowl add in the bananas and mash it using a fork, until creamy and very little chunks left (though some banana chunks will give the muffin a good texture).
+- In a second bowl add in the bananas and mash them using a fork, until creamy and very few chunks left (though some banana chunks will give the muffin a good texture).

 - Whisk in the milk, honey or maple syrup and vanilla extract.